Ohio Gas Company's application to increase distribution rates

 Ohio Gas Company also proposed a new rider that would collect expenses associated with the Ohio gross receipts tax and increase certain one-time charges, including charges for reconnection; field collection of bills; checks returned for insufficient funds; new charges for meter relocations; installation of excess flow valves; and investigation fees associated with tampering and fraud.

 On November 22, 2017, the PUCO staff issued a report recommending a distribution rate increase in the range of $2,441,967 to $2,873,410.
 This would increase the average residential customer’s monthly total bill from about $84.82 to $89.29 or 5.27 percent over current charges.
-The PUCO staff will then prepare a report which advises the PUCO commissioners of the staff’s recommendations.
-The Commission is not bound by the staff recommendations and may implement some of the staff’s suggestions and reject others.
+The PUCO staff report advises the PUCO commissioners of the staff’s recommendations.
+However, the Commission is not bound by the staff recommendations and may implement some of the staff’s suggestions and reject others.

 How can I make my voice heard?

-A local public hearing will be scheduled to allow members of the public to express their views and provide testimony regarding the company’s application.
+A local public hearing is scheduled to allow the public to express their views and provide testimony regarding the company’s application.
 The following hearing has been scheduled;Wednesday, January 3, 2018 at 6:00 p.m.